jbpauly/smart-simulation/app/markdown/model_assessment.md

 Since the data was built by random number generators within our framework, it holds a fairly steady mean over a long time period.
-This is why the final _residual days of consumption_ are fairly accurate on a longer horizon.
+This is why forecasted _remaining days of consumption_ is fairly accurate on a longer horizon.
 Day to day, there's inaccuracy in the consumption forecasts, but they balance out over time.

 #### Model Selection